-The Hokusen Maru arrived at Hong Kong on October 11.
+The Hokusen Maru arrived in Hong Kong on October 11.
 While it was in port, American planes bombed the harbor on October 16.
 On October 21, the ship sailed for Takao, Formosa, arriving on October 24.

 The POWs were in such bad shape that the Japanese took them ashore, on November 8, and sent them to Inrin Temporary.
 The camp was specifically opened for them and they only did light work and grew vegetables to supplement their diets.
 Many of the men recovered while in the camp.

 He was also held as a POW at Toroku Camp and remained on Formosa until he was sent to Japan on the Enoshima Maru on January 25, 1945.
 The POWs were put in a hold containing hemp, but they quickly discovered that under the hemp were bags of sugar and canned tomatoes.
 The POWs helped themselves to the canned tomatoes.
 The ship arrived in Japan on January 30 and the POWs disembarked and marched to a schoolhouse.
 Arriving there, they were stripped of their clothing since they were infested with lice and deloused.

 The POWs rode a train to Wakinohama POW Camp, which was later known as Osaka #18-B, which had opened on February 1, 1945.
 The camp was in an industrial complex near the docks.
 When they arrived at the camp, they were bathed and received a straw mat to sleep on.
 Their bed was a platform that ran along the perimeter of the building.
 Meals consisted of rice which was cooked by POWs assigned to the kitchen.